 Before I started my PhD, I worked for Sirius, an independent IT contractor based in the South of England specialising in open source solutions, and prior to that I studied Mathematics at Keble College, Oxford for my undergraduate degree, culminating in an MMath.
 I grew up in Worcester, in the West Midlands of the UK.

 My extra-curricular interests include music, tabletop games, and languages.
-I sing with the Southampton Philharmonic Choir, representing the student body as Secretary of the SU Phil.
+I sing with the Southampton Philharmonic Choir, and previously in the Keble College Chapel Choir and Worcester Cathedral Choir.
 As well as my personal collection of board games, I play Go and Yomi online, uploading tournament games of the latter to my YouTube channel.
-Beyond their obvious practical uses, I am interested in languages which exemplify radically different foundations to my native English, particularly conlangs.
+Beyond using languages to connect with people, I am interested in languages which exemplify radically different foundations to my native English, particularly conlangs.
 To that end, I have spent some time learning Lojban, Toki Pona and Esperanto; I regularly attend the meetings of the Southampton Esperanto Group, whose website I maintain and host.